-Since frequent transfers of employees are disturbing to the educational process and interfere with optimum employee performance, the Association and the Board agree that the transfers of employees should be minimized.
+Since frequent transfers of staff are disturbing to the educational process and interfere with optimum employee performance, the Association and the Board agree that the transfers of such employees should be minimized.

 B. ASSIGNMENTS TO ASSURE STUDENT NEEDS ARE FIRST